SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 Communication venues were set up for the team via Slack, Group text, and Zoom meetings.
 Team members were assigned weekly roles and each member committed the results of their tasks to Git Hub.

+## Database

+The Travel Insurance Claims Dataset csv file was downloaded from Kaggle.
+It was visually analyzed to determine what fields would be most useful.
+The dataset was cleaned with Pandas in Jupyter Notebook as followed:

+- Gender column was dropped due the large number of null values.
+- Claim column transformed to 1 for “yes” (insurance claimed) and 0 for “no”.
+- There were few rows of data with negative and zero values in the Duration column which were dropped.
+Also, several rows with duration longer than 600 days were dropped - all huge outliers.
+- As per boxplot for Age column the biggest outlier was 118 years - those rows were dropped as well.
+- Net Sales and Commission columns were removed to a new DataFrame so our working DataFrame won't be overfitted with unnecessary information.

+Cleaned dataset was then imported to PostgreSQL.
+For these purposes `sqlalchemy` module was used to create the database engine to connect Pandas with SQL.
+Connection to PostgreSQL was also added to the Jupyter Notebook with Machine Learning Model so the dataset could be imported for further analysis.
+[Quick DBD](https://www.quickdatabasediagrams.com/) online tool was used to create ERD with relationships.

 ## Machine Learning Model

 Since our dataset contains labeled data and we know our output, whether the travel insurance was claimed (1) or not (0), we worked with the classification model of supervised machine learning.
 The classification model's algorithms attempt to learn patterns from the data, and if the model is successful, will gain the ability to make accurate predictions for likelihood of claims.